sakethl20/Gym-Website-Application/README.md

 3. Change file directory into the project file(ex:bakeryGoods)
 4. This file should have the manage.py file.
 Run the command: python3 manage.py runserver
 5. A web browser should open up.
 The website will not work until the url is changed.
 After the numbers given in the url, add the following: /bakery_home/home
-6.This will take the user to the home page where login is required.
+6. This will take the user to the home page where login is required.